Jason30102212/react-redux-login-demo/README.md

        - Priority 3.
 Set up express server.
        - Priority 4.
 Create a test model, route and validation, and then test to ensure the server is working correctly with postman
    - Build
+    - 2/13/2019
+      - Create git project and upload to GitHub.
    - Test
    - Review